-- Carbon Credits – Quantitatively track carbon contributions of a particular company to reduce carbon emissions.
+- Carbon Credits – Quantitatively track the carbon contributions of a particular company to reduce carbon emissions.
 For retail users, the app is already available on WeChat.
-Consumers engaging in low carbon behaviors (e.g. purchasing low carbon products) would be rewarded with credits that can be redeemed for environmentally friendly goods or donated to charity.
+Consumers engaging in low-carbon behaviors (e.g. purchasing low-carbon products) would be rewarded with credits that can be redeemed for environmentally friendly goods or donated to charity.

 - Clinical trial traceability platform – with a partnership with Bayer China, Vechain will use blockchain to solve problems of digitalized clinical trial traceability.

 Using blockchain technology, VeChain makes it simple and secure for product manufacturers to collect, manage, and share important product data with vendors and consumers throughout the life-cycle of a product.